 In the case of multi-car pileups, however, it's not always easy to apportion blame and to determine who should be held accountable for crash losses.
 It is not a simple matter to determine which of the drivers made unsafe or careless choices leading to the crash.
 Accident reconstruction specialists may need to be called in to try to retrace what happened and determine who is actually at fault for the incident occurring.

-Cars can be crushed or badly damaged during multi-car pileups caused by snowy weather or icy roads and those inside of the cars could suffer serious and costly injuries or even fatal injuries.
+Cars can be crushed or badly damaged during multi-car pileups caused by snowy weather or icy roads and those inside of the cars could suffer serious, costly or even fatal injuries.
 An auto accident attorney can help victims who are harmed to determine who was at fault in the multi-car accident so the victim can get compensation for substantial loss.